niteshsingh1357/gmail-client-desktop/README.md

 - **Switch Accounts**: Use the account filter dropdown in the top bar
 - **Delete Account**: Right-click account in sidebar or use File → Remove Account
 - **View All Accounts**: Select "All Accounts" in the filter dropdown

+### Managing Folders

+- **Create Folder**: Right-click any folder in the sidebar → "Create Folder" → Enter folder name
+- **Rename Folder**: Right-click a custom folder (not system folders like Inbox/Sent) → "Rename Folder" → Enter new name
+- **Delete Folder**: Right-click a custom folder → "Delete Folder" → Confirm deletion
+  - **Note**: System folders (Inbox, Sent, Drafts, Trash) cannot be renamed or deleted
+- **Move Email**: Open an email → Click "Move" button → Select destination folder
+  - Emails are moved on the server and removed from the source folder
+  - All folder operations are synchronized with the IMAP server

 ## Troubleshooting